-5 This in many ways echoes arguably the most prominent definitions of accountability in international relations, as when "some actors have the right to hold other actors to a set of standards, to judge whether they have fulfilled their responsibilities in light of these standards" (Grant & Keohane 2005, 29).
+&lt;sup>6 This in many ways echoes arguably the most prominent definitions of accountability in international relations, as when "some actors have the right to hold other actors to a set of standards, to judge whether they have fulfilled their responsibilities in light of these standards" (Grant & Keohane 2005, 29).
 Accounting-based accountability can and does sometimes form part of evaluating whether standards have been met, but is not the only possible form of accountability.

-6 That is, by account-based accountability we mean "accountability where accounting-based accountability plays little role."
+&lt;sup>7 That is, by account-based accountability we mean "accountability where accounting-based accountability plays little role."